botlabs-gg/yagpdb-docs-v2/content/docs/reference/templates/functions.md

 {{ $result := in <list> <value> }}
 ```

 Returns whether the case-sensitive `value` is in the provided list.
+List can be a slice or string.

 #### index